 3. Procedural and administrative notes

-a.
-The Head of Security Services of the University retains overall responsibility for the system and delegates the day to day management to the Security Manager and Security Technical Support Officer.
+b.
+The Head of Security Services of the University retains responsibility for the system and delegates the day to day management to the Security Manager and Security Technical Support Officer.

-c.
-The University will only investigate data for use in a staff disciplinary case when there is a suspicion of gross misconduct and not to generally monitor staff activity.
-In these situations the investigating manager or HR Manager / Advisor will formally request access to data from Security Services, where these may prove or disprove suspected potential gross misconduct.
+d.
+The University will only investigate data for use in a staff disciplinary case when there is, in the opinion of the investigating manager, a suspicion of gross misconduct, and not to generally monitor staff activity.
+In these situations the investigating manager or HR Manager/Advisor will formally request access to data from Security Services or his deputy, where these may prove or disprove suspected potential gross misconduct.
 Where access is given, the confidentiality of this data and who is able to access it will be closely controlled.

 4. Data protection

 a.
-Data can only be viewed by a limited number of persons on dedicated computers with access to the xPLAN V9 software via the Library departmental file directory.
-All the computers are password protected and the software itself is also password protected.
-The computers are located in:
+Data can only be viewed by a limited number of persons with access to the xPLAN V9 software via the Library departmental file directory.
+The software is password protected.

 - Library systems staff x 2 for maintenance purposes

-- certain members of BUCS staff for maintenance purposes
+- certain members of Computing Services staff for maintenance purposes

 d.
 The standards, which must be met if the requirements of the Data Protection Act 1998 are to be satisfied, are based on the eight data protection principles which are: